piglovesyou/graphql-let/README.md

 ## Experimental feature: Babel Plugin for inline GraphQL documents

-It lets you to convert a source as:
+A Babel Plugin support allows you to get typed graphql-codegen results from "graphql-tag"-like syntax as the below.

 ```typescript jsx
 import gql from "graphql-let";